 When cracks are present on the exteriors of concrete silos, moisture can migrate through the gap.
 As moisture seeps into the concrete, it causes corrosion of the rebar.
 Over time, the rebar corrodes and expands, causing the concrete to disbond from the structure.
 The spalling concrete may fall to the ground, which is a safety concern.
 Moisture infiltration also affects the structural integrity of the silos.

 Applying a waterproof coating to the exterior prolongs the life of concrete silos.
 The protective coating reduces moisture from penetrating the walls of the silos, eliminating corrosion from occurring.
 When corrosion occurs in the concrete, it results in cracks or spalling.
 A protective coating offers a waterproof seal and an aesthetically pleasing finish.

 Why line a containment dike?

-Lining a containment dike is important to protect the groundwater from contamination of the product stored in the tank.
+Lining a containment dike is essential to protect the groundwater from contamination of the product stored in the tank.
 Chemicals penetrating the ground can cause long-term health concerns.
 Coatings protect the concrete and ground in the event of a tank spill or rupture.
 Coatings reduce cracking and eroding concrete.
-Containment areas should be inspected regularly to repairs cracks and inferior areas to ensure the dike lining is intact.
+Containment areas should be inspected regularly to repair cracks and inferior areas to ensure the dike lining is intact.

 How do you prepare a concrete floor before coating?